 Please read the guidelines before submitting the manuscript to Computational Science and Engineering Software Journal.
 Only online submission to Journal’s Manuscript Management System (JMMS) is allowed.
 To upload your manuscript, you need to login to JMMS.
 Please note, manuscript should be written in English, and manuscript not conforming to the guidelines mentioned below, may be returned.

-Computational Science and Engineering Software (CSES) Journal will only review the manuscripts which are, contributing something to society, of sufficient quality, and meet the scope of the Journal.
+Journal of Structural Design and Numerical Methods (JSDNM) Journal will only review the manuscripts which are, contributing something to society, of sufficient quality, and meet the scope of the Journal.
 For submission you will be required to warrant that, submission (work) is original, you have obtained all the rights in the work, the same work is not under consideration elsewhere, it has not been published previously, and you can supply all the required permissions for the reproduction of and copyright works not owned by you.
 Submitted Manuscript should comply with the following guidelines:

 While submitting to JMMS, you will be asked to provide atleast 2 reviewers to review your manuscript.
 For providing the reviewers name following things should be kept in mind: